alibabacloud-howto/image-search-workshop/README.md

 2. Try the demo

     1. Configure the demo
-        * Open your web browser and access to "http://localhost:8080/".
+        * Open your web browser and go to "http://localhost:8080/".
         * If this is the first time you use the application, you will be redirected to the configuration page.
         * Enter your access key and "Product Search instance" details (you can ignore "OSS Base image URL").

-    2. Access to the *Manage objects* page
+    2. Go to the *Manage objects* page
         * You can add/update/delete products here.
         * It displays all the sample products registered in the database.